PhrSite/SipLibDocumentation/articles/SipTransportManagement.md

 To fire and forget a transaction, the transaction user must set the completeDelegate parameter to null in the call to the SipTransport method used to start the transaction and must not await for completion of the transaction.

 ### <a name="ClientNonInvite">Client Non-INVITE Transactions</a>
 A client non-INVITE transaction is a SIP transaction for any SIP request except an INVITE request.
 In a client non-INVITE transaction, the client builds a SIP request and starts a SIP transaction by calling the StartClientNonInviteTransaction() method of a SipTransport object.
-The SipTranspor object sends the request message to a server and notifies the client when the transaction is completed doe to receipt of a final response or if the transaction times out.
+The SipTransport object sends the request message to a server and notifies the client when the transaction is completed due to receipt of a final response or if the transaction times out.

 The declaration of the StartClientNonInviteTransaction is:
 ```